-You’ve heard of the slow food movement?
+You’ve probably heard of the slow food movement.
 The Leelanau Letter Writers are dedicated to promoting the art of slow correspondence, of taking the time to compose and send real letters by real mail to people we care about.
 Members of this group send handwritten or individually composed letters, poetry, recipes, and bits of art to friends and family as we encourage one another to correspond by snail mail with the people in our lives.

 The LLW is made up of those who appreciate the gift of a personal, handwritten letter.
 We unplug from our electronic devices and take time to write letters and send them by snail mail to friends, family, and, if you choose to join the LLW Pen Pals, other members of this group.